RADESH626/black-noise-nextjs/memory-bank/activeContext.md

 - None (branch creation is a Git operation)

 **Next Steps for User:**
-The branch `re-imagine` has been created remotely.
+The branch `re_imagine` has been created remotely.
 You can now switch to this branch and begin working on it.

 ### Task: Switch to branch "re-imagine" and revert unexpected file changes